 - Fever of a low intensity

 Methods to combat the itch

 Vinegar has been used as a natural cure for ages.
-From infections to blood glucose issues, this trusted source may help with a variety of medical issues.
+From infections to blood glucose issues, this trusted source may help with various medical issues.

 Apply a drop of vinegar to an itching bite to soothe it.
-The vinegar can assist to alleviate stinging and burning.
+The vinegar can assist in alleviating stinging and burning.
 If you’ve been scratching excessively, it can also help as a natural disinfectant.

-If the bite is still bothering you, soak a towel in cold water with vinegar and apply it to the bite.
-If you have a lot of bites, soak in a lukewarm bath for 20 minutes with 2 cups of vinegar diluted in it.
+If the bite still bothers you, soak a towel in cold water with vinegar and apply it to the bite.
+If you have a lot of bites, soak in a lukewarm bath for 20 minutes with 2 cups of diluted vinegar.
 A hot bath should be avoided since it might aggravate irritation.
 Stop the treatment if skin discomfort occurs.